The International Congress of Odonatology 2017 (ICO2017) will be held in the Gillespie

 Ten years since Philip, looking at advances in fields Philip Corbet contributed to.

-Registration will open on 1 January 2017.
-Ordinary registration will close 31 March 2017.
+Registration opened on 1 January 2017.
+Ordinary registration closed on 10 April 2017.
+Late

 An accompanying persons programme will be arranged, at least on an informal basis.